We have gathered resources to help licensees and the public understand alcohol laws. We hope that you find this information helpful.

 Purchase Price Report

-If you are looking for a list of the most recent sales information regarding on-premises licenses, please review the Purchase Price Report (PDF, 202 KB).
+If you are looking for a list of the most recent sales information regarding on-premises licenses, please review the Purchase Price Report for December, 2020 (PDF, 215 KB).

 The report is displayed by county showing the names of the establishments, purchase price and the date of the purchase.